Good afternoon and welcome to the podcast Lotus Eaters episode 1260.

 There were quite a few segments on this podcast itself, particularly with Josh, celebrating the kind of progress and change that he was looking to make in Argentina, even before he was elected near the end of 2023.

-Because Argentina, it only takes five minutes of looking into Argentina's history over the past hundred years to understand this place has been one disaster after another.
+Because Argentina, it only takes five minutes of looking into Argentina's history over the past hundred years to understand this place has been one disaster after another, more time spent under military dictatorship than under any kind of elected government.

-The most IMF bailouts of any country, which has taken up, according to some graphs that I have seen, one third of all IMF bailouts since the IMF was established.
+The most IMF bailouts of any country, which has taken up, according to some graphs that I have seen, one-third of all IMF bailouts since the IMF was established.

 And it's just a very difficult kind of problem to solve.

-At one point it was actually projected to be a superpower.
+At one point, it was actually projected to be a superpower.

 Yes.